 You must do everything you can to develop as a teacher.

 Is Spanish your mother tongue?
-Your Spanish culture could be extremely beneficial for your student, so don’t be afraid to share this in your lessons.
+Your Spanish or Latin culture could be extremely beneficial for your student, so don’t be afraid to share this in your tutorials.

 Similarly, if you take a trip to Latin America or Central America, tell them about your personal experience.

-You can enrich the culture of your students even more by teaching them the art of language!
+You can enrich the culture of your students even more by introducing to them the art of language!

 Choose interactive exercises.